Fort San Carlos: Gregor MacGregor and the Republic of the Floridas

 As the Spanish Empire disintegrated, Fernandina became increasingly vulnerable to foreign depredations.
 The small garrison at Fernandina had only fifty-four men on duty including officers, most of them old veterans, some of whom had served in the Spanish colonial armies for thirty years.
 The town had less than two hundred residents, no more than fifty of them able to bear arms in the militia.
 Amelia Island's economy was primarily based on smuggling, and Fernandina was booming with the importation of enslaved Africans to circumvent the United States' ban on importing slaves.

-A Scottish military adventurer and mercenary, MacGregor claimed to be commissioned by representatives of the revolting Venezuela and New Granada to liberate Florida from Spanish rule.
+A Scottish military adventurer and mercenary, General Gregor MacGregor, claimed to be commissioned by representatives of the revolting Venezuela and New Granada to liberate Florida from Spanish rule.
 Financed by American backers, he led an army of only 150 men including recruits from Charleston and Savannah, some War of 1812 veterans, and 55 musketeers in an assault on Fort San Carlos.
 Through spies within the Spanish garrison, MacGregor had learned that the force there consisted of only 54 regulars and 50 militia men.
 He spread rumors in the town which eventually reached the garrison commander that an army of more than 1,000 men was about to attack.
 MacGregor and his men assaulted Fort San Carlos on June 29, 1817, advancing on the fort from the north, and deployed in small groups coming from various directions across Egans Creek to give the impression of a larger force.
 The commander, Francisco Morales, struck the Spanish flag and fled.
 MacGregor raised his flag, the "Green Cross of Florida", a green cross on a white ground, over the fort and proclaimed the "Republic of the Floridas".